BlockScience/kms-slack/README.md

 to do:
 - write this readme

-`docker build -t kms-slack .` then `docker run -p 4000:80 kms-slack`
+`docker build -t kms-slack .` then `docker run --env-file .env -p 8080:8080 kms-slack`

 `docker logs -f kms-slack` to see output while container is running